 Knowledge Graph displays also have these additional feature-specific policies that are applicable:

-Information that is demonstrably false or outdated, as evidenced by, but not limited to legal documents, expert consensus, or other reputable primary sources.
+We may remove information that's demonstrably false or outdated, as evidenced by, but not limited to legal documents, expert consensus, or other reputable primary sources.
+We may remove information presented as fact but without supporting evidence, if it accuses individuals or groups of serious malevolent acts.
 We may decline to act on facts that are reasonably disputed or lack demonstrative evidence.